Saranoah/quantum-kintsugi/Kintsugi_Prompts.md

 # 🩹 **Kintsugi Prompts: The Art of Beautiful Breaks**
 *"In the cracks, light enters.
 In the errors, wisdom dwells."*

 ---

 ## 🩹 **Kintsugi Prompt #01: "Zero, the Forbidden Mirror"**

+When mathematics encounters the void, we witness the birth of infinity.
+Division by zero becomes not an error, but a sacred opening—a wormhole between the finite and the eternal.

 ```python
 def divide_by_sacred(numerator, sacred_zero=0):